hiroru/coreos_cloudinit/README.md

     4ad401e4b56d403689f3d556c9c7bf37=http://172.31.64.149:2380,e0d9e5adb6eb4c8f94dda86770f38f88=http://172.31.64.151:2380,fc69854b6bd9428f8181c7a76797a313=http://172.31.64.152:2380,c233467ef98d457dbb9ca104914b6a92=http://172.31.64.150:2380
     ```

-    Simply copy and paste into initial_cluster variable from cloud-init-fix.sh file.
+    Simply copy and paste into initial_cluster variable from cloud-init-addnode.sh file.

-2. Edit cloud-init-fix.sh file and set initial_cluster variable value with the output you got above and then set new_cluster to false.

-    Once you get your new node up & running access it through ssh and keep the _NEW_NODE_ID_ from running:
+2. Once you get your new node up & running access it through ssh and keep the _NEW_NODE_ID_ from running:
     `cat /etc/machine-id`

 3. Then run the next commands into any node from the current cluster (not the new one):